mint42/printf/README.md

 # FT_PRINTF

-Ft_printf is a near-total recreation of the C languages printf() function.
+Ft_printf is a near-total recreation of the C language's printf() function.
 This project is an exercise in large project management, and also an introduction to variable arguments in C.

 ## Getting Started